2017 Big Horn Basin Folk Festival

 Big Horn Basin Folk Festival

 For the third year, the Big Horn Basin Folk Festival will celebrate who we are - where we live - and what we do.
 What is special about Wyoming is we still work with our hands -- it's part of our heritage and even today's culture.
 Our artisans range from those who raise fiber animals and process their own fiber to those who work in forged metal; woodturners and furniture makers; jewelers and photographers, those who work with oil paints and those who work with paper.
 Below is a quick run-through of overall activities.

 NEW!!
 Wyoming Folk Masters sponsored by Wyoming Arts Council

-The Juried Art Show includes artisans who produce and sell their own work, and which has been recognized as quality in their chosen medium.
+The Invitational Arts Show & Sale includes artisans who produce and sell their own work, and which has been recognized as quality in their chosen medium.
 Last year, our artists ranged from woodworkers and furniture makers to jewelers to mixed media.
-The Call to Artists closes July 30, 2017.

 Folk Arts Demonstrators & Guilds